Climatic Regions & Land Formations

 Panama is tropical country, and as such, has distinct dry and wet seasons.
 Generally speaking, December to mid-April are the driest months, while October and November are the wettest.
 However, cooler mountainous regions such as the Chiriqui Highlands and the Valle de Anton see rain throughout the year, though it's usually limited to a light mist or barenje during the dry season.
 The Caribbean Coast also tends to be wetter than the Pacific, particularly Bocas del Toro, where it can rain anytime of the year.
 The Darien can be difficult at best in the rainy season, and you'll be hard pressed to find a company willing to go in the rainiest months, though there are so many bugs during this time that it's unlikely you'd want to go anyway.
 The Azuero Peninsula is a bit drier than the rest of the country, and has been subject to much deforestation.
 The Kuna Yala Islands represent an interesting topography.
 Unlike most Panamanian islands, which are heavily forested, the more than 365 Kuna Islands are made up of sand and palm trees, and temperatures are often more comfortable here than other beach destination, with nights even getting a bit cool.

-The Darien, covering nearly 17,000 square miles, is Panama's largest province, and one of its least traveled.
-Bordering Colombia, it has an exaggerated reputation as a dangerous destination, and it is perhaps this reputation that has allowed the Darien to thrive as one of the last bastions of pristine rainforest in the Americas, save for a few towns and a couple dozen Embera settlements deep in the forest.
-Here you'll find pristine primary forests, chemically pure rivers, and intricate ecosystems that have been able to thrive due to little to no human contact.
-Thanks to the man-made Gatun Lake, the fourth largest man-made lake in the world, the rainforest surrounding Gatun has also remained protected from the onset of development, and jungle river cruises are the perfect way to see monkeys, sloths, caymans, birds, and much more if you're sticking around Panama City.
-Panama's rainforests remain relatively dry between December and mid April, with October and November being the rainiest months.
+The Darién, covering nearly 17,000 square miles, is Panama’s largest province, and one of its least traveled.
+Bordering Colombia, it has an exaggerated reputation as a dangerous destination, and it is perhaps this reputation that has allowed the Darién to thrive as one of the last bastions of pristine rainforest in the Americas, save for a few towns and a couple dozen Emberá settlements deep in the forest.
+Here you’ll find primary forests, chemically pure rivers, and intricate ecosystems that have thrived thanks to little to no human contact.
+Thanks also to the Gatun Lake, the fourth-largest manmade lake in the world, the rainforest surrounding Gatun has remained protected from the onset of development, and jungle river cruises are the perfect way to see monkeys, sloths, caymans, birds, and much more if you’re sticking around Panama City.
+Panama’s rainforests remain relatively dry between December and mid-April (Oct and Nov are the rainiest months).

-In the Chiriqui Highlands and the Valle de Anton, cloud forests are a major attraction, with frequent rain, cloudy days, and cooler temperatures.
+In the Chiriquí Highlands and the Valle de Anton, cloud forests are a major attraction, with frequent rain, cloudy days, and cooler temperatures.
 Because cloud forests are found in generally steep, mountainous terrain, the canopy here is lower and less uniform than in lowland rainforests, providing better chances for viewing elusive fauna.
-Panama's most impressive mountain parks and cloud forest is the Amistad International Park spread between the provinces of Chiriqui and Bocas del Toro, and actually sharing a border with Costa Rica.
-Volcan Baru National Park is another well-known destination for wildlife and bird-watching home to Volcan Baru, Panama's only active volcano.
+Panama’s most impressive mountain park and cloud forest is the Amistad International Park, spread between the provinces of Chiriquí and Bocas del Toro and actually sharing a border with Costa Rica.
+Volcán Barú National Park is another well-known destination for wildlife and bird-watching, home to Volcán Barú, Panama’s only active volcano.

-Isla de Coiba on the Pacific side has drawn comparisons to the Galapagos Islands because of its fascinating ecosystems, and in fact, the entire island has been declared a National Park.
+Isla de Coiba on the Pacific side has drawn comparisons to the Galápagos Islands because of its fascinating ecosystems—in fact, the entire island has been declared a national park.

 Seasoned bird-watchers and wildlife lovers know that the animal world is most active at sunrise and, to a lesser extent, at sunset.
 Birds are easier to spot in open areas and secondary forests than in primary forests.
 I recommend that you hire a guide if you're planning on trekking through the rainforest.
 A guide's local knowledge, and his or her ability not only to identify flora and fauna but to actually point it out, is invaluable.